-People-centric management formalises this idea, putting individual employee needs at the heart of everything.
+People-centric performance management formalises this idea, putting individual employee needs at the heart of everything.
 It enables managers to see people, not just performance statistics.
 Done correctly, it boosts productivity across every part of the organisation by driving change at an individual level.

 Employees who feel that their voice is heard at work are nearly five times more likely to perform at their best (Salesforce) than those who don’t.
 But a casual open-door policy is not enough.
 In a people-centric set up, managers know how to have the right conversations, ask the right questions, and take the right actions.

-By building open, honest dialogue into regular one to one conversations, managers can discover what situational, environmental or psychological challenges employees are facing, and do something about them: whether that’s work hours impacting or personal priorities, excessive workload damaging confidence, or lack of recognition dampening morale.
+By building open, honest dialogue into regular one to ones, managers can discover what situational, environmental or psychological challenges employees are facing, and do something about them: whether that’s work hours impacting or personal priorities, excessive workload damaging confidence, or lack of recognition dampening morale.
 In turn, it enables the employee to take accountability for their own productivity without barriers getting in the way.

 Taking action to create a truly productive workforce

 Productive teams don’t just happen – they are made.
 That’s where a people-centric performance management tool like OpenBlend comes in.
-It is a performance platform that connects the dots.
+It is a performance management platform that connects the dots.
 It supports managers and employees to have effective check-ins that enables employees to feel that their needs are being listened to and managers to feel empowered to drive change and productivity.